January 18, 2021

 American Airlines Flight 191 should have been a standard flight from Chicago to Los Angeles.
 Instead, the name conjures horrifying visions of an aircraft in distress, a flight crew unable to recover, and the last moments of 273 lives.

 The Troubled History of the DC-10

-Introduced on August 5, 1971, the McDonnell Douglas DC-10 was designed as a smaller, more fuel-efficient alternative to Boeing’s 747.
+Introduced on August 5, 1971, McDonnell Douglas designed the DC-10 as a smaller, more fuel-efficient alternative to Boeing’s 747.
 Though its capacity for passengers lagged compared to its larger rival, the 3-engine DC-10 was also more efficient than the 4-engine 747.
 The idea of an intermediate, widebody aircraft was a popular one and McDonnell Douglas received 55 orders—25 to American Airlines and 30 to United.

 One design feature that received widespread attention was the DC-10’s cargo door.
 Whereas other airlines had cargo doors that opened inward, the DC-10’s cargo door opened outward.
 This ensured that no cargo space went to waste, an enticing proposal to potential customers.
 There was, however, a drawback that came with this design: the outward force of pressurization at altitude makes these types of doors susceptible to failure and explosive decompression.
 To counteract this force, such doors must be equipped with a heavy locking mechanism.